coderefinery/documentation/content/gh_workflow.md

 **Step 2:** Enable GitHub Pages

 - Go to `https://github.com/<myuser>/documentation-example/settings/pages`
+- In the "Source" section, choose "Deploy form a branch" in the dropdown menu
-- In the "Source" section, choose "gh-pages" in the dropdown menu and click save
+- In the "Branch" section choose "gh-pages" in the dropdown menu and click save
 - (You should be able to verify the pages deployment in the Actions list)